padok-team/yatas/README.md

 <!-- END_YATAS -->

-## How to add a new test ?
+## How to create a new plugin ?

-You'd like to add a new test ?
-Then simply fork the repository and create a pull request.
+You'd like to add a new plugin ?
+Then simply visit [yatas-plugin](https://github.com/stangirard/yatas-template) and follow the instructions.

-### Add a test to an existing category

-If the package already exists and has a `getter.go`
-- Create a file with the name of the test
-- Add your test
-- If you need to query the AWS API, add your query to the  `getter.go` file
-- Add you test to the `<category_name>.go` file with a new id incremented by 1
-- Make sure to add unit tests

-### Add a new category

-- Create a new folder
-- The folder should contain a `getter.go` file
-- The folder should contain a `<category_name>.go` file which exports a Run function
-- Add your test to the `<category_name>.go` file with a new id incremented by 1
-- Add your category in the `<cloudprovider>/<cloudprovider_name>.go` file in the `initTest` function

-### FYI

-All tests are wrapped with a generic functions that allows us to run the test in parallel and disable some without running them.